|

 (sacramentally) symbolizing things that underpin eternal salvation...adds to Jesus' shed

-arena, most Americans would think of Christian "water baptism", the rite of one joining the
+arena, most Americans would think of Christian "water baptism", the rite or sacrament of one joining the

 Christian church & being set aside from The World for entry into membership